facebookresearch/vsc2022/docs/baseline_dns.md

 ### Fine representations with the fine-grained students

 Run indexing with a fine-grained student.
-Pass either `fine_att` or `fine_bin` for the `--student` argument to either use the fine-grained attention or binarization student, respectively (refer to the [paper](https://arxiv.org/abs/2106.13266) for more details).
+Provide the corresponding torchscript model to the `--torchscript_path` argument to either use the fine-grained attention or binarization student (refer to the [paper](https://arxiv.org/abs/2106.13266) for more details).

 ```
 python -m vsc.baseline.dns_index \
+    --torchscript_path ./fg_att_student.torchscript.pt \
-    --student fine_att --accelerator cuda \
+    --accelerator cuda \
     --query_features ./output/training_queries_dns.npz \
     --ref_features ./output/training_refs_dns.npz \
     --output_path ./output/dns